SkylineCommunications/dataminer-docs/connector-help/connector_help/Lawo_Power_Core.md

 ## How to use

-The driver sends requests for all parameters it wants to poll and listens to all incoming messages.
+The connector sends requests for all parameters it wants to poll and listens to all incoming messages.
 It then filters and processes the useful messages.
-This information is then displayed on the appropriate page of the driver.
+This information is then displayed on the appropriate page of the connector.
 The name of each page indicates which kind of parameters can be found on that page.